curiouslychris/smooch-docs/slate/source/includes/rest/core/_conversations.md

 </aside>

 <aside class="notice">
-Icons are currently only supported on Facebook Messenger and Web Messenger.
+Icons are currently only supported on Facebook Messenger, iOS, Android, and Web Messenger.
 </aside>

 **Facebook Messenger**